Ramasubramanian/ramasubramanian.github.io/posts/disrupted.md

 ##### Day 100:

-Mad & Hundred hire a Distinguished Prinicipal Security Analyst to identify ways to block installation of other apps from the mobile devices and deploy new software.
+Mad & Hundred hire a Distinguished Principal Security Analyst to identify ways to block installation of other apps from the mobile devices and deploy new software.
 Kids being smart find ways to circumvent the blocks and still keep killing their teachers after elaborate torture in their VR generated worlds.

 Mad & Hundred vow to fix this once for all and decide to write their own mobile OS which will support only one application for receiving thirst alerts!
 Thus is born ThirstOS or called tOS in short.

 ##### Day 360:

-After having spent 6 months and a team of 20 overengineers Mad & Hundred deploy their new tOS in the mobiles of students to prevent them from torturing and killing their teachers on imaginary VR worlds.
+After having spent nearly 8 months and a team of 20 overengineers Mad & Hundred deploy their new tOS in the mobiles of students to prevent them from torturing and killing their teachers on imaginary VR worlds.

 Mad & Hundred are worried as they have already spent 160 million dollars on Fizzure cloud and still trying to figure out what costed them so much, they hire Mr.Cloud Billing who is an expert in Cloud platform billing algorithms.
 He writes script to analyse the gigabytes of billing data using ML and report the anomaly but they soon run out of funds to even employ Cloud billing!